 Then as time

 went by the Kings got horses and so his tribe of messengers took care of them as

-in as short as possible amount of time.
+in as short a time as possible.

 had been suspicious of these deals we made where we always came up short

 a black person but when this guy took off it proved once and for all that